davidclarke-au/markdown-cv/index.md

 `2015-present`
 **Geological Processes/Dynamic Earth (Introductory geoscience course)**, *Department of Geosciences and Geography, University of Helsinki*, Helsinki, Finland.

+`2019`
+**Geo-Python**, *Department of Geography and Geology, University of Turku and Department of Geology and Mineralogy, Åbo Akademi University*, Turku, Finland.

 `2010, 2019`
 **Geochronology and Thermochronology**, *Department of Earth Sciences, Dalhousie University*, Halifax, NS, Canada.